Header

 One submission per person.
 Upload your submission here at award-submission.cmagazine.com.
 Mail or fax submissions will not be accepted.
 Please let us know of any accommodation we may provide during the application process.
 Note that measures are taken to ensure that the identity of entrants remains unknown to adjudicators.
 If you have questions please direct them to editor@cmagazine.com

-2023 C New Critics Award winner: Francesca Bennett, for her review of Woojae Kim’s exhibition “With a heart that sings the stars, I will love all things dying,” wich was published in C156 "Craft" (Winter 2024).
+2023 C New Critics Award winner: Francesca Bennett, for her review of Woojae Kim’s exhibition “With a heart that sings the stars, I will love all things dying,” which was published in C156 "Craft" (Winter 2024).

 Francesca Bennett has supported artists' practices on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations since 2003.
 Informed by her work in collections, archives, and administration, her curatorial and writing practices are centred on the extension of personal transformative encounters with objects toward their multitude of social relations.